-The following table demonstrates the sensitivity of the Group's loss before tax to a reasonably possible change in the USD exchange rates against the respective functional currencies of the Group entities, with all other variables held constant.
+The following table demonstrates the sensitivity of the Group's loss before tax to a reasonably possible change in the USD exchange rates against SGD, with all other variables held constant.

-Group Loss before tax
+Grou Group Loss before tax

+Loss befo

-2023 2022
+2024 2023

 \$'000 \$'000

-USD/SGD - strengthened 5% (2022: 5%) 64 96
+USD/SGD - strengthened 5% (2023: 5%) 5 64

-- weakened 5% (2022: 5%) (64) (96)
+- weakened 5% (2023: 5%) (5) (64)

-27. Segment information
+25. Segment information

-For management purposes, the Group is organised into three main operating divisions, namely Precision engineering, Trading and distribution and Investment and management services:
+For management purposes, the Group is organised into three main operating segments, namely Precision engineering, Trading and distribution and Investment and management services:

-Precision engineering: Manufacture of precision machined components.
+Precision engineering: Manufacturing and trading of precision machined components.